MicrosoftDocs/powerbi-docs/articles/powerbi-service-collaborate-with-your-power-bi-group.md

 <properties
-   pageTitle="Collaborate in your Power BI group workspace" description="Read about collaborating on Power BI Desktop files in your group, and with Office 365 services like sharing files on OneDrive for Business, conversations in Exchange, calendar, and tasks." services="powerbi" documentationCenter="" authors="ajayan"
+   pageTitle="Collaborate in your Power BI group workspace" description="Read about collaborating on Power BI Desktop files in your group workspace, and with Office 365 services like sharing files on OneDrive for Business, conversations in Exchange, calendar, and tasks." services="powerbi" documentationCenter="" authors="ajayan"